3 Things You Always Ask for at the Grocery Store

 3. When you want to order something they don’t stock…

-For years, I’d go to a few different grocery stores in search of something my usual one didn’t have and often still come back empty handed and tired from driving all over town.
-However, did you know you can ask your store to order something they don’t carry?
-Neither did I until I actually tried it.
-I recently was on the hunt for a brand of cashew milk but they only stocked their almond milk so I asked and sure enough, it was on the shelves a few weeks later.
-It’s within reason, of course.
-They’re likely not going to bring in something extra-specific if they don’t think it will sell or if it’s simply not sold in your state, but you’ll be surprised by how much they can actually call in if you request it.
-Plus, they’ll appreciate that you’re such a devout customer that you’d rather buy from them then their competitors.
+For years, I’d go to multiple grocery stores in search of something my regular supermarket didn’t have — and still come back empty handed.
+But before you run all over town, know that you can ask your store to order something they don’t usually carry.
+It’s within reason, of course, but you’ll be surprised by how much they can (and will) actually call in if you request it.
+Plus, they’ll appreciate that you’re such a devoted customer that you’d rather buy from them then from their competitors.